Q. Describe the most common types of jobs you do for your clients.

 Q. What questions do customers most commonly ask you?
 What's your answer?

-A. Q. "Why do you charge more for your lessons than other teachers charge for theirs?"
+A. Q. "Why do you charge less for your lessons than a lot of other less experienced guitar teachers charge for theirs?"

 Q. Do you have a favorite story from your work?